onflow/service-account/transactions/update-contract/2023/may-3-rewards/README.md

 [upgrade_and_enable_rewards.cdc](./upgrade_and_enable_rewards.cdc)

-Used this to generate args:
+Used this to generate the contract code argument:

 `cat "./FlowEpoch.cdc" | xxd -p | tr -d '\n'`